 Slip and fall accidents can happen just about anywhere in Georgia.
-These types of accidents are especially common in restaurant settings like Chili’s because of the crowded floors, various food, and drink items being moved around, and constant need for employees to keep the premises clean.
-If you were hurt in one of these restaurants, it’s in your best interest to contact a Chili’s slip and fall accident and injury lawyer in Georgia.
+These types of accidents are especially common in restaurant settings like Chili’s because of the crowded floors, various food, and drink items being moved around, and the constant need for employees to keep the premises clean.
+If you were hurt in one of these restaurants, it’s in your best interest to contact a Georgia slip and fall accident lawyer in Georgia.

 It can be difficult to know where to turn after being injured in a slip and fall accident.
 At John Foy & Associates, our goal is to take the weight off your shoulders so you can focus on healing.

 We will help you build a strong insurance claim for damages and communicate with the insurance company on your behalf.
 The goal is to get you the fullest compensation possible for your damages.
 To get started with a FREE consultation, call us at (404) 400-4000 or contact us online today.

 What to Know About Chili’s and Slip and Fall Accidents in Georgia

 Chili’s Grill & Bar was founded in 1975 in Dallas, Texas.
 The founder’s goal was to offer an informal, affordable, and full-service dining experience with various hamburger options.
 The chain has since grown to more than 1,580 locations throughout the world.

 The food at Chili’s is American with a Tex-Mex influence.
 They offer burgers, tacos, steaks, sandwiches, soups, salads, chilis, desserts, and more.

 No matter how good the food is at Chili’s, employees have a duty to make sure patrons stay safe on the premises.
 When the restaurant’s managers, servers, or other employees are negligent in maintaining safety standards, slip and fall injury accidents can happen.
 If you were hurt in a Chili’s, you may be entitled to seek compensation through a personal injury claim.